praekeltfoundation/ways-of-working/docs/tech/python-packages.md

 The `.travis.yml` file will deploy the package to PyPI as the [`praekelt.org` user](https://pypi.org/user/praekelt.org/).

-For each package repository, there's another repo prefixed with `docker-`.
+For many package repositories, there's another repo prefixed with `docker-`.
 For example, `junebug` and `docker-junebug`.

 [pyup.io](https://pyup.io/) will make an automatic pull request to the `docker-` repo